In this guide we’ll look at the best cordless angle grinders.

 The Bosch Professional GWS 18-125 V-LI Cordless Angle Grinder is powerful, versatile and lightweight.

-This robust grinder is well powered, light and comfortable to use.
+This is a robust angle grinder that is well powered, light and comfortable to use.

 Ryobi R18AG-140S 18V ONE+ Cordless Angle Grinder Starter Kit (1 x 4.0Ah) Review